-According to Figure 2, poverty sharply increased in 2002 and manifested a steady declining trend thereafter.
-Following the negative economic shock due to the global economic crisis, it marked another increase in 2009 and since then, it started to fall until the present day.
-The dynamics of the Gini index more or less manifests a similar pattern to that observed for the Headcount ratio, which suggests that we should expect a positive association between poverty and inequality.
-By contrast, the dynamics of household income shows a different pattern.
-Namely, it decreased in 2001 and, since then, continues to increase pointing out to the possible negative association with the dynamics of poverty.
-The linear association between the three variables is assessed by the correlation matrix presented in Table 1.
+From Figure 2 we can notice that poverty sharply increased in 2002 and manifested a steady declining trend thereafter.
+Following the negative economic shock due to the global economic crisis it marked another increase in 2009 and since then started to fall until the present day.
+The dynamics of Gini index more or less manifests similar pattern as that observed for the Headcount ratio which suggest that we should expect a positive association between the poverty and inequality.
+In contrast, the dynamics of household income shows different pattern.
+Namely, it decreased in 2001 and since then continues to increase pointing out to the possible negative association with the dynamics of poverty.